AXXAM

 • Medium-high throughput screening for hit discovery, hit confirmation and SAR campaign

-• On off-the-shelf assays or on adapted clients’ assays
+• On off-the-shelf assays or adapted clients’ assays

 • Preliminary cardiac safety profiling